 According to a report by TOI, Myntra, which has 40 dedicated brands and 100 national brands that carry infant wear in their assortment, is planning to take onboard some dedicated organic clothing brands and winter collections for babies very soon.

-How could we possibly buy things for ourselves, while taking care of the environment and making responsible choices when fashion is concerned.
-That is why it is termed as ‘Eco-Fashion’ or ‘Sustainable Fashion’ as it drives us to make sustainable choices.
+How could we possibly buy things for ourselves, while taking care of the environment and making responsible choices when fashion is concerned?

 GOTS (Global Organic Textile Standard) certification and Organic Textile production in India

 It is an internationally recognized organic textile standard.
-This ensures the organic status of textiles from the harvesting of the raw materials through environmentally and socially responsible manufacturing all the way to labeling, in order to provide credible assurances to the consumer.
-Only textile products that contain a minimum of 70% organic fibers can become GOTS certified.
+This ensures the organic status of textiles from the harvesting of the raw materials through environmentally and socially responsible manufacturing to labeling, to provide credibility to the consumers.
+Only textile products that contain a minimum of 70% organic fibers can become GOTS-certified.

 India is the leading global textile manufacturer and the second-largest producer of natural textile fibers in the world and the major fiber produced is cotton.
 Other fibers produced in India include silk, jute, wool, and man-made fibers.
 Furthermore, 60% of the Indian textile industry is cotton-based.
 The global organic clothing industry represents just approximately 1% of global consumption.
 There has also been an influx of other natural fibers from Hemp, Lotus, Banana, Aloe Vera, etc coming into fabrics reducing the stress on cotton farming.